ClaudiaHeYun/Blokus-MPI/README.md

 ![Synthesized board of 30 September 2022](synth/2022.09.30.png)

-The program can make mistakes, especially when there is a lot of glare on the blocks!
-Please check the that output image is correct by comparing it to the original.
+The program can make mistakes, especially when there is a lot of flare on the blocks!
+Please check that the output image is correct by comparing it to the original.
 I do this by opening both images next to each other and comparing the blocks one color at a time.
 Sometimes only single tiles are wrong, so please pay attention!